 The Emergency Alert System (EAS) can address the entire nation on very short notice in case of a grave threat or national emergency.

 Emergency Preparedness

-Governments, organizations, and individuals develop plans to save lives, minimize disaster damage, and enhance disaster response.
+Actions by individuals, families, governments, and organizations to develop plans and resources that save lives, minimize disaster damage, and enhance disaster response.

 Emergency Survival Program (ESP)